steffen-klein/Hackintosh-Z490-Aorus-Master-10900K/README.md

 - Compare your settings to the following screenshots:

 ### Generation of installation medium
-- Create bootdrive according to [this guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html#downloading-macos-modern-os) (you will need access to another Mac)
+- Create boot drive according to [this guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html#downloading-macos-modern-os) (you will need access to another Mac)
 - Mount the EFI of you installation medium and copy the content of this repository to the EFI folder.
 To easily mount the EFI, I highly recommned [MountEFI](https://github.com/corpnewt/MountEFI) from [corpnewt](https://github.com/corpnewt)
 - You still need to edit the config.plist and create your custom PlatformInfo for **iMacPro1,1** using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
 I highly recommend [PlistEdit Pro](https://www.fatcatsoftware.com/plisteditpro/) or [ProperTree](https://github.com/corpnewt/ProperTree) to edit the config.plist.

 ### OS installation

+-  Boot from the boot drive and install macOS to the hard drive.

 ### Post-install steps

+- Mount the EFI of your hard drive with the macOS installation and copy the previously created EFI folder.
+This allows to directly boot from you hard drive.
+- For proper sleep, setup sleep setting according to [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/sleep.html#fixing-sleep)

 ## Details on the installation

 ### USB mapping
+- The following image shows the USB mapping of the Gigabyte Aorus Master Z490 mainboard: